an0nh4x0r/blog/about.md

 He travels occasionally to beautiful mountains and rivers.
 He loves to be in the wild.

-He has great interest in technologies related to Web Development, Machine Learning & Deep Learning.
+He has great interest in technologies related to Artificial Intelligence.